Eastern European Group

-The Group of Eastern European States (EEG) is one of the five United Nations regional groups and is composed of 23 Member States from Eastern, Central and Southern Europe.
+The Group of Eastern European States, or EEG, is one of the five United Nations regional groups composed of 23 Member States from Eastern, Central and Southern Europe.

 The Group, as with all the regional groups, is a non-binding dialogue group where subjects concerning regional and international matters are discussed.
 Additionally, the Group works to help allocate seats on United Nations bodies by nominating candidates from the region.

 History

 Prior to the creation of the Regional Groups in 1964, the United Nations Security Council had an Eastern European and Asian Seat, that was occupied between 1946 and 1964 by countries from Eastern Europe (including Greece and Turkey), as well as by members of the modern Western European and Others and Asia-Pacific Groups.

 Since its creation, the Group has changed significantly due to the dissolution of various members: the Soviet Union in 1991, Yugoslavia between 1991-2006 and Czechoslovakia in 1993.
 Additionally, through the process of German reunification, the Group lost the German Democratic Republic as one of its member states.